scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+remap"></a>

 ### dataStream.remap(func, Clazz) ⇒ [<code>DataStream</code>](#DataStream)
 Remaps the stream into a new stream.

 This means that every item may emit as many other items as we like.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: [<code>DataStream</code>](#DataStream) - a new DataStream of the given class with new chunks
+**Meta.noreadme**:

 | Param | Type | Description |
 | --- | --- | --- |